Music, B.A.

 As a music major, you will have a variety of career opportunities, including private teaching, church musician (choir director, organist, cantor, liturgist), composer/arranger, conductor, music retail, music publishing, performer, and studio manager.

-One summer, Cori Scotti ’97 spent three months at the Apostolic Palace at Castel Gandolofo, 15 miles outside Rome on Lake Albano, where she sang for Pope John Paul II at the Papal summer residence.
-Read more.
+Cori Scotti ’97 spent three months at the Apostolic Palace at Castel Gandolofo, 15 miles outside Rome on Lake Albano, where she sang for Pope John Paul II.

 Discover Immaculata